pandas-dev/pandas/doc/source/getting_started/intro_tutorials/04_plotting.rst

 .. note::
-    In many development environments as well as IPython and Jupyter notebook, use the TAB button to get an overview of the available methods, for example ``air_quality.plot.`` + TAB.
+    In many development environments as well as IPython and Jupyter Notebook, use the TAB button to get an overview of the available methods, for example ``air_quality.plot.`` + TAB.

 One of the options is :meth:`DataFrame.plot.box`, which refers to a